 You’ll learn by nature what’s wrong with your newborn & what you should do because you are a mother.

-From my own experience, newborns cry a lot at night until they fall in sleep from 3\4 weeks to 8 weeks.
+From my own experience, newborns cry a lot at night until they fall asleep from 3\4 weeks to 8 weeks.
 It normally begins after the falling off their umbilical cord.
 It happened to my two kids.
 I was very upset during my first baby and I call my doctor.
-My doctor told me that am its normal for a newborn and everything would be fine after a few days.
+My doctor told me that am it is normal for a newborn and everything would be fine after a few days.

 At the time of my 2nd baby, I faced the same matter\problem.
 The problem recovered when my baby reached at 3 months.